thingyjp/thingyjp-scripts/README.md

 ## device_setup.sh

-Creates a PKI for signing device certs and installs the provided certs and keys.
+Creates a sub-CA for signing device certs and installs the provided certs and keys.

 ## device_requestcert.sh